Our top picks for Slim, Ultra-Thin, Tough & Unique Cases + Our Personal Favourite!

 The newer iPhone’s (8 and beyond) are Qi-charging compatible.
 This isn’t a ground-breaking feature since Android devices have been utilizing Qi-charging for years now.
 But, at least the option is now available for iPhone users.

 However, it should be noted that Qi-charging on the iPhone is slow which is an issue for us.
 Even with a 7.5W charger, it still takes 3+ hours to charge an iPhone X from dead.
 With a normal 5W Qi-charger, it’s closer to 4 hours to charge your device.

-But if you want to have that “wireless” charging experience, here’s the two products we recommend.
+But if you want to have that “wireless” charging experience, here are the two products we recommend.

 - Nice design

-- Angle is suited for a desk setup
+- The angle is suited for a desk setup

 - Can be used on both portrait and landscape charging